 Medicaid Membership Reimbursement

-Coordinate Care of WA members are provided free annual BGC membership by going to their local Club and identifying themselves as CCW member.
+Coordinate Care of WA members are provided free annual BGC memberships by going to their local Clubs and identifying themselves as CCW members.
 The annual membership includes after-school activities, including healthy lifestyles program, mentoring and homework assistance..

 2020 Triple Play Grant Program

-Boys and Girls Clubs of Benton and Franklin Counties
+Boys & Girls Clubs of Benton and Franklin Counties

 Main Branch and Virtual Activities